JRMurr/JRMurr.github.io/data/blog/build-a-db/part01.md

 kind: BaseErrorKind<&'b str, Box<dyn std::error::Error + Send + Sync + 'static>>,
 ```

-which tell miette to mark the provided span (the location in the source code) with the error display from `kind`.
+which tells miette to mark the provided span (the location in the source code) with the error display from `kind`.

 Here we use the [error tree](https://docs.rs/nom-supreme/latest/nom_supreme/error/type.ErrorTree.html) type to specify the parsing error.